scrtlabs/catalyst/docs/source/install.rst

    $ brew install freetype pkg-config gcc openssl

-OSX + virtualenv + matplotlib
+MacOS + virtualenv + matplotlib
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A note about using matplotlib in virtual enviroments on OSX: it may be
+A note about using matplotlib in virtual enviroments on MacOS: it may be
 necessary to run

 .. code-block:: bash

    echo "backend: TkAgg" > ~/.matplotlib/matplotlibrc

-in order to override the default ``macosx`` backend for your system, which
+in order to override the default ``MacOS`` backend for your system, which
 may not be accessible from inside the virtual environment.
 This will allow
 Catalyst to open matplotlib charts from within a virtual environment, which
 is useful for displaying the performance of your backtests.
 To learn more